kefoto/ftostrip/README.md

 # ftostrip

+This stands for a lot of photo rows and column strips to achieve broken mirror effects.

+By Ke Xu.

 ## Need to do

 - check user not going to crop the image again and again at one pixel